RikkiJJames/Introduction-to-CPP/README.md

 |vect.emplace_back(value)| Pushes element 'a' into the back of vect and increases vector size by 1.
 More efficient than push_back|

 \*parameter is an iterator e.g for the range of an entire vector start = vect.begin() and end = vect.end()

+For an example on how to access vector elements click [here](Arrays-&-Vectors/Vector_Modifying_Functions)

+#### Section Challenge

+In this challenge two vectors are declared, initialised and push_back into another to form a 2d vector.
+The 2D vector is printed out and one of the orignal vector elements are modified to show that the 2D vector holds a copy of the original and so stays the same.
+The challenge can be found [here](Arrays-&-Vectors/Challenge).

 ### Section 3 - Characters & Strings